Become more empathetic with AI coaching

 Stress inhibits your ability to feel compassion.

-In an AAMC article, Stanford University neurosurgery professor James R. Doty, MD, says, “When the amygdala is activated, we have a decrease in pathways associated with nurturing.
-We take shortcuts because we’re in survival mode.”
+Stanford University neurosurgery professor James R. Doty, MD, says, “When the amygdala is activated, we have a decrease in pathways associated with nurturing.
+We take shortcuts because we’re in survival mode."3

-To get out of survival mode, do things that activate a relaxation response.
+To get out of survival mode, do activities that encourage a relaxation response.
 You could call a friend, take a soothing bath, or go for a walk in nature.
 By better managing your stress, you can open yourself up to compassion.

-11. Create a safe space for people to feel and express their emotions
+11. Compassionate leadership: create a safe space for people to feel and express their emotions

 One component of compassionate leadership at work is acknowledging that each and every employee is a human being with a wide range of emotions that need to be expressed.
 Now, that does not mean they can express those feelings in any way they like.
-It requires emotional intelligence on their part, which involves knowing the appropriate way to respond to and manage an emotion.
+It requires emotional intelligence on their part, which involves knowing the appropriate way to respond to and manage emotional reactions.

 12. Write a self-compassionate letter